Blue Is the Colour (song): Background

-The song was released on Page's label Penny Farthing Records.
-The original version has sold a quarter of a million copies, and sales of various versions of the song reached a million copies worldwide.
+The song was released on Page's Penny Farthing label.
+The original version sold a quarter of a million copies, and sales of various versions of the song reached a million copies worldwide.

 Charts

 Other versions

 The song became popular in many countries in 1972 with many local versions of the song released.
-The Dutch team Ajax released a version titled "Ajax, Leve Ajax!" by Vader Abraham with Zijn Goede Zonen, the French singer Antoine released a version with the Marseille team, and a Swedish version was also recorded.
+Dutch team Ajax released a version titled "Ajax, Leve Ajax!" by Vader Abraham with Zijn Goede Zonen, the French singer Antoine released a version with the Marseille team, and a Swedish version was also recorded.
 The Ajax version reached No. 25 on the Dutch Top 40 in the Netherlands.

-In 1972 the song was also performed by Australian Cricket Team visiting England as part of the Ashes tour.
+In 1972, the song was also performed by the Australian cricket team visiting England as part of the Ashes tour.
 It was sung by players and recorded as "Here Come The Aussies".
-It was also released on a record and became a hit in Australia.
+It was also released on record and became a hit in Australia.

 The song has been modified into Danish by Flemming Antony into the title Rød-hvide farver (Red and white colours).
-The song was the official supporter's song for the Danish national football team, when they participated at the 1972 Summer Olympics.
+The song was the official supporter's song for the Denmark national team, when they participated at the 1972 Summer Olympics.
 Another version was released in 1984.

 The song was covered by Czech singer František Ringo Čech under the title Zelená je tráva (Green Is The Grass), and has become a popular football anthem in former Czechoslovakia.

 The song is translated to Finnish by Vexi Salmi and used prior to kick-off in all the home fixtures of Helsinki-based Helsingin Jalkapalloklubi.
 It was recorded 1973 by the first squad of the team.
 The title in Finnish is HOO-JII-KOO, but is better known as 'Taas kansa täyttää', as the first verse begins with these words.
 Direct translation to English would be 'Again Terraces Are Filled'.